-These provisions are particularly important in dealings with contractors/developers or third parties with whom the Member has a close personal association.

-- 2.5 Paragraph 8 of the Members' Code required that when reaching decisions Members must do so on the basis of the merits of the circumstances involved and in the public interest having regard to relevant advice provided by officers. - 2.6 Paragraphs 9, 17 and 18 of the Members' Code contain provisions concerning accepting from anyone gifts or hospitality.
-Where a Member is in any doubt as to the application of these provisions, advice should be obtained from the Monitoring Officer, Deputy Monitoring Officer or other senior officer within Legal & Democratic Services. - 2.7 The above provisions are merely a summary of some of the contents of the Members' Code of Conduct, the full details of which appear elsewhere in this Constitution.
+- 2.3 Paragraph 7 of the Members' Code provides that Members must not use their position improperly to confer on or secure for themselves or any other person an advantage nor create or avoid for themselves or any other person aseek to avoid a -disadvantage.
+Likewise, they should not do these things in respect of other people. - 2.4 Part 3 of the Members' Code contains detailed provisions concerning the disclosure of personal interests and where Members believe these provisions may be relevant they should seek advice from the Monitoring Officer or Deputy Monitoring Officer at the earliest opportunity-a Deputy Monitoring Officer or other senior officer in Legal & Democratic Services.
+These provisions are particularly important in dealings with contractors, people or companies seeking business with the Council /developers or third parties with whom the Member has a close personal association. - 2.5 Paragraph 8 of the Members' Code requires that when reaching decisions Members must do so on the basis of the merits of the circumstances involved and in the public interest having regard to relevant advice provided by officers. - 2.6 Paragraphs 9, 17 and 18 of the Members' Code contain provisions concerning accepting from anyone gifts or hospitality.
+Where a Member is in any doubt as to the application of these provisions, advice should be obtained from the Monitoring Officer\or\, Deputy Monitoring Officer or other senior officer within Legal & Democratic Services\...at the earliest opportunity. - 2.7 The above provisions are merely a summary of some of the contents of the Members' Code of Conduct, the full details of which appear elsewhere in this Constitution.